Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: The block multilevel structures

 Here the variables $(x,y)$ are the physical variables of the variable-coefficient PDE, while the variables $(\theta_1,\theta_2)$ are the Fourier variables of the operators and the $8\times 8$ dimensionality of the symbol refers to the chosen Taylor-Hood approximation.
-In other terms, a change in the approximation of the given PDE would affect only the dimensionality of the symbol and not the number of variables, which are intrinsic to the considered differential operator.
+In other terms, a change in the approximation of the given PDE would affect only the dimensionality of the symbol and not the number of variables, which are intrinsic to the considered differential operator.\\ Finally, let us consider the matrix